ZofiaMisiak/Currency-calculator-react/README.md

 # Welcome in my simply currency calculator, enjoy!
-* You can check how mucch PLN You have got in four diferent currencies
+* You can check how much PLN You have got in four diferent currencies

 💲  EURO,  POUND STERLING,   SWISS FRANC,  AMERICAN DOLAR 💲

 ## Technology:
 HTML